manifold-systems/manifold/manifold-core-parent/manifold/README.md

 >
 # Explicit Resource Compilation

-By default Manifold compiles resource types to disk _as the Java compiler encounters them in your code_.
+By default, Manifold compiles resource types to disk _as the Java compiler encounters them in your code_.
 As a consequence, a resource that is never used in your code as a type is not compiled.
 For example, if you have hundreds of JSON resource files, but your project only uses a handful type-safely with Manifold, only the handful is compiled to disk as .class files.